 Among the 56 works presented at the Houston museum are three commissioned pieces.
 ONG SBOP by Romuald Hazoumé documents a new project in which the artist established a nongovernmental organization in Benin and invited his fellow Beninois to express love for self and others by making contributions to help people in the West lead better lives.
 This is Lagos II by Emeka Ogboh is a sound installation that brings public and private conversations in Lagos to Houston, and in particular to its Nigerian expatriate community.
 Eaten By The Heart by Zina Saro-Wiwa is a video installation with a web component showing vignettes of a common activity-kissing-that is frequently represented to the Western public but is seldom shown when the lovers are African.

 "The works in this exhibition offer a broad range of images and narratives of love that we have inherited over time and across cultures," said Kristina Van Dyke.
 "The Progress of Love offers viewers the opportunity to consider how they gauge their own experiences of love through its historical and contemporary conventions and expressions - and to compare their experiences to those in Africa today."

-At the Centre for Contemporary Art, Lagos: The Lived Experience of Love - October 13, 2012 - January 27, 2013
+At the Centre for Contemporary Art, Lagos: The Lived Experience of Love

 The Progress of Love at the Centre for Contemporary Art, Lagos explores contemporary expressions of love with an emphasis on the performative, highlighting the growing interest in live art in Nigeria.
 The presentation also opens up the possibility for dialogue and interaction that may challenge audiences to rethink prejudices, expand possibilities, and engage with and in all the ways love can affect lives.
-The presentation will begin with a performative solo exhibition by Valerie Oka on the theme of romantic love, October 13 - November 10, 2012.
-The presentation will continue with performances by Wura-Natasha Ogunji reflecting on the history of the love between her mother and her father (whom she never met), by Jelili Atiku presenting a new autobiographical work, and with film screenings by Zanele Muholi, Andrew Esiebo, and Adaora Nwandu, November 12 - 25, 2012.
-The presentation will conclude with an interactive exhibition by Temitayo Ogunbiyi, based on the popular Nigerian phenomenon of sending preformatted love notes by text message, December 3, 2012 - January 27, 2013.
+It will conclude with an interactive exhibition by Temitayo Ogunbiyi, based on the popular Nigerian phenomenon of sending pre-formatted love notes by text message.
 Inspired by personal experiences, tradition, technology, and literature, artists represented in this presentation within The Progress of Love express loss, absence, pain, and difference, and in so doing invoke memory, challenge prejudice, and articulate togetherness in very personal ways.

-According to Bisi Silva, "The Progress of Love marks an important curatorial and thematic shift in the presentation of contemporary art from across Africa by highlighting the complexity with which a universal emotion is expressed - as well as revealing how societal changes affect the way we engage with love today."
+According to Bisi Silva, the exhibition "marks an important curatorial and thematic shift in the presentation of contemporary art from across Africa by highlighting the complexity with which a universal emotion is expressed - as well as revealing how societal changes affect the way we engage with love today."

-At The Pulitzer Foundation for the Arts: Love as Mourning - November 16, 2012 - April 20, 2013 will feature works by the Nigerian artists Zina Saro-Wiwa and Yinka Shonibare (both also included in the Menil presentation) and by the French artist Sophie Calle.
+At The Pulitzer Foundation for the Arts: Love as Mourning

+The Progress of Love at The Pulitzer Foundation for the Arts explores the end of love's spectrum.
+This section of the exhibition features works by the Nigerian artists Zina Saro-Wiwa and Yinka Shonibare (both also included in the Menil presentation) and by the French artist Sophie Calle.